The-Agentsmiths/members/README.md

 You can learn more about him and his work on his [website](https://www.bramadams.dev/about/).

 The best way to support his work is to sign up for his newsletter [here](https://www.bramadams.dev/#/portal/).

+**Bram's community love language is: livestreaming and newsletters.
+You can watch him code for The Agentsmiths live [here](https://www.twitch.tv/bramses) and read his newsletter by becoming a member [here](https://www.bramadams.dev/#/portal/)**.